Ute Roessner: Early life and education

 Roessner's research has involved using mass spectrometry to understand spatial metabolite and the analysis of lipids, to further understanding of the metabolism of roots under saline stress.
 Roessner has been awarded funding for mass spectrometry research on lipids, metabolites and proteins in plants.

-She has been head of school, Biosciences at the University of Melbourne, between 2018 and 2022.
+She was head of school, Biosciences at the University of Melbourne, between 2018 and 2022.

+In 2022, she was appointed pro-vice-chancellor of the Australian National University in Canberra.

+In January 2025 it was announced that Roessner had been appointed CEO of the Australian Research Council for a five-year term, commencing on 31 March 2025.

+Recognition and awards

 In 2021 Roessner was appointed a Member of the Order of Australia the Queen's Birthday Honours for "significant service to tertiary education, particularly to the biosciences".

-She was inducted onto the Victorian Honour Roll of Women as a Trailblazer in 2021 and elected a Fellow of the Australian Academy of Science in 2022.
+She was inducted onto the Victorian Honour Roll of Women as a Trailblazer in 2020 and elected a Fellow of the Australian Academy of Science in 2022.